rafaelravelli12/php/03. Digital Republic Challenge/README.md

 This Repository allocates the Project requested in the [Selection Process of the Company 'Digital Republic'](https://gitlab.com/digitalrepublic/code-challenge) .
 The intended position is Junior PHP / Node Developer.

-The Project is located on a server and can be [accessed online by clicking here](http://18.230.20.148/) .
+The Project is located on a Cloud Server and can be [accessed online by clicking here](http://18.230.20.148/) .

 ## Project Structure
 The project was developed in the Operating System [Windows 11](https://www.microsoft.com/en-us/windows/windows-11?r=1)